 The reverse climbing leap should stay in tact, as should the up, left and right ones

 I'd go a little further with this.
-IMO, you should need to double-tap Legs button to jump off the wall.
-Holding left or right and tapping Legs button once should do that little shimmy-hop thing that the characters to automatically when there's a slight gap in the horizontal handholds.
+IMO, you should need to double-tap to jump off the wall.
+Holding left or right and tapping once should do that little shimmy-hop thing that the characters to automatically when there's a slight gap in the horizontal handholds.
 I'd like to see that become manual.
 Climbing should take effort.
 Nothing we do in the game could even come close to the real life effort requirements for parkour, but if we have to at least work for it a little bit, it will feel more rewarding.
 As opposed to just holding down a button and looking like a superstar.
-Tongue

 but newly included should be the downward jump, where your character pushes of as they fall and lands in a combat roll, negating damage if you are not too high.